 Now 67, Frisell is a national treasure who has for decades been one of the guitar’s most original and influential practitioners.
 Though he’s generally classified as a jazz musician, he has left not one thread of American music unexamined in his work both as a leader and as a sideman, with improvising composers like saxophonist John Zorn and drummer Paul Motian, singer-songwriters like Elvis Costello and Lucinda Williams, and many other collaborators.

-Frisell is also known for his affability, and when I reached out for permission to run his composition in this magazine, he graciously agreed and even emailed me a picture of the original handwritten manuscript, which accompanies the notation here.
+Frisell is also known for his affability, and when I reached out for permission to run his composition in this magazine, he graciously agreed and even emailed me a picture of the original handwritten manuscript.
 Learning the piece—“Made to Shine”—not only will give you a lovely selection to add to your repertoire, its concepts will give you ideas that you can apply to your own music.

 In the Collective Unconsciousness